sean810/Moringa-FT09-phase-3-code-challenge/README.md

   - Authors must be of type `Author`
   - Returns `None` if the magazine has no authors with more than 2 publications

+## Setup
+Requirements:
+Python 3.x
+SQLite3 (Database)

+## Steps to Run:
+Clone the repository to your local machine.
+Install the required dependencies: pip install sqlite3
+Run the system in a Python environment.

+## Running the Program:
+Open a terminal in the project directory.
+To test the application, simply run pytest to ensure all tests pass.

+## Development
+To contribute or develop additional features, follow these steps:

+Fork the repository.
+Create a new branch for your feature: git checkout -b feature-name
+Commit your changes:
+git commit -m "Your commit message"
+Push the changes to your branch: git push origin feature-name
+Open a pull request with a description of the changes made.

+## Technologies Used
+Python 3.x: The programming language used to build the system.
+SQLite: The database used to store authors, articles, and magazines.
+Object-Oriented Programming: Employed to model the relationships between authors, articles, and magazines.

+## Acknowledgments
+Python: A versatile programming language used to build the system.
+Object-Oriented Programming: Implemented to efficiently manage the relationships between authors, articles, and magazines.
+SQLite: Used for database management and storage of the application data.